7RedViolin/7RedViolin.github.io/_posts/2021-04-06-ShaktiCTF-2021-Pillow-WriteUp.md

 ---
-layout: default
+layout: page
 title: "Shakti CTF 2021 Pillow Challenge WriteUp"
 date: 2021-04-06 13:00:00 -0000
+tags: ctf coding
+intro: This was an awesome beginner CTF that has an accompanying conference called ShaktiCon - a free international conference dedicated to women in cybersecurity.
+This specific puzzle required some python coding skills.
 ---

-# Shakti CTF 2021 Pillow Challenge WriteUp

 This was an awesome beginner CTF that has an accompanying conference called [ShaktiCon](https://shakticon.com/).
-This is an free international conference dedicated to women in cybersecurity.
+This is a free international conference dedicated to women in cybersecurity.

 I focused on the forensic and miscellaneous challenges which were above beginner but not, from my experience, fully intermediate-level.
 I plan to attend next year and would highly recommend this to others.